Understanding AVVO, Superlawyers, US News Rating Sites

 The process is as follows:

 1. With scrapers and other data, AVVO creates profiles of at least 90% of all practicing attorneys.
 And this includes professional information about the attorney and a rating by AVVO.
 2. An attorney has the option of claiming the free profile Avvo creates, and they can edit it as many times as they’d like via the use of their username and password assigned after registration.
 3. Once an attorney claims their profile, the choices below are provided: a.
 Keep the basic profile for free (contains ads purchased by other attorneys). b.
-Upgrade profile to "Avvo Pro" for a monthly fee of $49.95. (does not contain ads and provides advanced marketing tools). c.
+Upgrade profile to "Avvo Pro" for a monthly fee of $49.95. (does not have ads and provides advanced marketing tools). c.
 Purchased advertisements: d.
 An attorney ‘Sponsored Listing’ includes a picture the attorney offers, preferred tagline, and the choice of having their rating and customer reviews by Avvo on their listing.
 Also, AVVO randomly places sponsored, paid ads on its advice and search sections.

 These are for consumers to use when they are looking for law services.